Dhali-org/Dhali-js/README.md

 ## Asset Management (for Providers)

-If you have an API you want to monetize on Dhali, you can use the `DhaliAssetManager` to create and update your asset on the network.
+If you have an API you want to monetize on Dhali, you can use the `DhaliAssetManager` to receive off-chain payments.

 ### 1. Create an Asset